In this article, you will learn about why you might want to create a refund and how you can process that refund in Actionstep.

 Unallocated funds can be applied to another invoice later as long as that invoice is created so that it is dated on or before the date of the payment with the unallocated funds.

 Unapplied Credit Notes

 Credit notes are created from an invoice when you want to either refund the invoice to write off part or all of the invoice.
 In most cases, you will create a credit note to apply it to an existing invoice reducing the amount owing to the client.

 You can, however, have a credit note open for a client but have no intention of invoicing that client again so have no invoice to apply it to.
 In this case, you can use the Refund option to return these funds back to the client.

 An example of when to use a refund for a credit note might be when you have invoiced a client and they have paid but after that payment, dispute part of the bill.
 You agree to credit them for that part of the bill but do not expect to engage them for any further services so will not invoice them again.
 In this case, you wish to return the credited amount back to the client.

 Using a Client Refund vs a Withdrawal

 If you are wanting to send funds to a client but it is not related to a credit note or an overpayment, you can create a banking withdrawal instead.
 Banking withdrawals are typically used for one-off payments that was made by the business that you did not get an invoice for.
-See Withdrawals / Deposits for more details.
+See Firm withdrawals and Firm deposits for more details.